wangonya/wangonya.com/content/blog/go-slices.md

 draft: true
 ---

-One of the many questions I\'ve been having as I learn go is: is `slice` just another name for `array`?
+One of the many questions I've been having as I learn go is: is `slice` just another name for `array`?